Victorian Genealogy

 ANCESTRY - WEB: AUSTRALIA, CONVICT RECORDS INDEX, 1787-1867

 Entries in the British convict transportation registers 1787-1867 database compiled by State Library of Queensland from British Home Office (HO) records which are available on microfilm as part of the Australian Joint Copying Project.
+This is searchable.

 https://search.ancestry.com.au/search/db.aspx?dbid=70852

-NSW STATE RECORDS AND ARCHIVES - CONVICTS INDENTS 1788-1801
+MUSEUMS OF HISTORY NEW SOUTH WALES, STATE ARCHIVES COLLECTION - CONVICTS INDENTS 1788-1801

 ANCESTRY - AUSTRALIAN CONVICT TRANSPORTATION REGISTERS - FIRST FLEET, 1787-1788